jasoncalabrese/project-glu/README.md

 I have a [forked](https://github.com/jasoncalabrese/original-android-cgm) version of [@jcostik](https://twitter.com/jcostik)'s [original-android-app](https://github.com/hackingtype1/original-android-cgm) running on ~~my old/rooted Galaxy Nexus~~ a new Moto G and have it posting simple json to [this](https://github.com/jasoncalabrese/project-glu) node.js/express.js/angular.js/mongo app.

-I have the android app posting to the web app running locally and at AWS.
+I the android app posting to the web app running locally and at AWS.

+I also have a [forked](https://github.com/jasoncalabrese/cgm-remote-monitor) version of [NightScount](https://github.com/rnpenguin/cgm-remote-monitor) running at AWS with the same mongo db as the basic web-app.

 next steps
 ----------